MagdalenaStefanowicz/data-visualization-portfolio/README.md

 # data-visualization-portfolio
 Repository containing visualizations created by me for academic and self learning purposes.

+# Project 1: Exploratory data analysis: Examining electricity use in households in EU
+* Formulate relevant questions, and hypotheses
+* Test those questions with visualizations
+* Identify trends in the data
+* Look for relationships between variables
+* Communicate results with visualizations (scatter plots, histograms, etc.)

+# Project 2: Interactive Data Visualizations: something in Shiny

-# Project 1: something about classification
+# Project 2: Machine learning: something about classification
 * Created a tool that estimates ...
 * Scrapted over data ...
 * Optimized linear regressions to reach ...
-* Buil a cliet facing API using ...
+* Buil a client facing API using ...

-# Project 2: Clustering
+# Project 3: Machine learning: something about Clustering
 For this project I built a ...
 This could be helpfull for someone who ...

 To get these results I used ...

-# Project 3: Regression

-# Project 4: Deep learning / NLP / Computer Vision
+# Project 4: Regression: something about ...